marybeshaw/skill-building-program/README.md

 You can pass off badges with any discipline manager or master in that Skill area.

 Current V2 Masters:
-- Frontier:
+- Frontier: Jakob Anderson, Logan Allred, Joey Cozza
 - HTML5:
 - CSS:
 - JavaScript:
 - Testing:
-- Performance: Joe Podwys, Jakob Anderson
+- Performance: Jakob Anderson

 -----